This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Tsavorite Garnet: East African Emerald

-Discovered by Campbell Bridges in 1967 near Kenya's Tsavo National Park, tsavorite displays a saturated green that ranges from pure emerald to yellow-tinged tones.
+First discovered by Campbell Bridges in Tanzania in 1967, then in Kenya's Taita–Taveta district in 1970—and named in 1974 for the adjacent Tsavo National Park—tsavorite displays a saturated green that ranges from pure emerald to yellow-tinged tones.
 This grossular garnet variety is exceptionally rare in sizes exceeding 2 carats.
 Unlike emerald, tsavorite forms with remarkable clarity and durability—offering brilliant color without the characteristic inclusions of its beryl counterpart.

 Tsavorite's appeal extends beyond its visual impact.
 As an untreated gemstone, what you see is what nature created—no heat enhancement, no clarity treatments, simply geological artistry millions of years in the making.